 Working on patients after hours (after 5:00 on weekdays, anytime on weekends) is not allowed except for emergencies after consultation with the Program Director or the Assistant Program Director.
-Seeing patients after hours places the student at risk for possible charges of mistreatment, as well as reducing the chances of obtaining immediate assistance for medical emergencies.
+Seeing patients after hours places the resident at risk for possible charges of mistreatment, as well as reducing the chances of obtaining immediate assistance for medical emergencies.
+Remember that residents treat patients under the license of the attending faculty.